Science education in England: Adult returners to education

 Beyond 18 years of age, students that have already either left or finished their formal education, but return at later times in their lives to study science (having decided they do not have the appropriate level of knowledge), can do so on their return at RQF level 3 or lower.
-The level the student returns at will depend on their pre-enrollment level of knowledge of science, although science is generally not available below RQF level 1 (that is, the RQF entry (sub-1) level) to adult returners to education (but maths and English are).
-Typically, further education colleges admit adult returners, although some universities may offer distance learning courses.
+The level the student returns at will depend on their pre-enrollment level of knowledge of science although science is generally not available below RQF level 1 (that is, the RQF entry (sub-1) level) to adult returners to education (but maths and English are).
+Typically, further education colleges admit adult returners although some universities may offer distance learning courses.
 Further education and distance learning courses are often the ways these mature students can access science courses long after they have left education.
 Just like students that have neither left nor previously finished their education, satisfactorily passing the summative assessment at RQF level 3 is the crucial gateway into university-level education (that is RQF level 4 and higher) in England.
 In addition to satisfactory passes in science subjects at RQF level 3, the learner also has to have passed mathematics and English at RQF level 2 standard (typically GCSEs or equivalent with minimum (or equivalent minimum) grades of 'C' or '4'); providers of university-level education give details on their websites.

 Science education at university level

+Like post-16 or KS5, this is also highly varied, disparate and specialised, but more so, as a student may choose to study 'one' science, which they will subsequently study in depth for two or more years; the summative assessment leads to a degree, which for science in England today is typically RQF level 5, 6 or 7 (if it is level 5, the qualification is called a foundation degree).
+Such education will enable students market themselves as (specialist) scientists to employers or postgraduate science degree programmes although the choices available to the graduate are affected by the class of degree they achieve, and the RQF level reached.
+Recruiters give details on their websites.